 Update on Receiving Referrals

-Services are available in both English and Spanish for adults across the lifespan.
-We have long-standing experience working with individuals of diverse ethnic, religious, and socioeconomic backgrounds and strive to provide accessible mental health treatment to all.
-We accept all the same medical insurances as the larger RUSH institution and are proud to provide a large portion of our services to Medicaid recipients.
+Services are available for adults in both English and Spanish.
+We have long-standing experience working with people of diverse ethnic, religious and socioeconomic backgrounds, and we strive to provide accessible mental health treatment to all.
+We accept the same medical insurance as other Rush practices and provide many of our services to Medicaid recipients.

-All our psychotherapists provide trauma-informed treatment and use an array of evidence-based treatment approaches, including but not limited to cognitive behavioral therapy (CBT), interpersonal therapy (IPT), psychodynamic psychotherapy, dialectical behavior therapy (DBT), eye movement desensitization and reprocessing therapy (EMDR), acceptance and commitment therapy (ACT), in addition to relational and mindfulness-based approaches.
+All our psychotherapists provide trauma-informed treatment and use an array of evidence-based treatment approaches, including but not limited to cognitive behavioral therapy, interpersonal therapy, psychodynamic psychotherapy, dialectical behavior therapy, eye movement desensitization and reprocessing therapy, acceptance and commitment therapy, in addition to relational and mindfulness-based approaches.
 Providing outpatient psychotherapy in a medical setting enables us to collaborate with other providers while advocating and empowering our patients around their full plan of care.
-This collaboration also includes formal partnerships with RUSH’s Epilepsy, Infectious Disease, and Obstetrics and Gynecology (OB-GYN) departments.
+This collaboration also includes formal partnerships with Rush epilepsy, infection disease and obstetrics and gynecology teams.

 Psychotherapy Team Values